My Life In The Land: A Lifelong Study In Contemporary Landscape

 Artist's Statement

-My art practice is rooted in rigorous and intensive direct observation of British landscapes en plein air.
+I'm a UK Landscape artist making contemporary realist art rooted in rigorous and intensive direct observation of British landscapes en plein air.
 This vital field research provides both visual and sensory information which I carry back to the studio, where the process of interpretation and material experimentation concludes.
 It is through this disciplined translation of direct experience that I create refined, finished works which capture both how the land looks and how it feels to be there.

 A small camping stool with a sketch on the seat is dwarfed by an epic expanse of moorland, with a stream meandering in the middle ground and a hill looming in the background.
 A grouse flies past in a cloudy sky promising rain.

 Landscape demands a specific kind of honesty – a truth only found in quiet observation.
 Being here, among the calls of grouse and their late March becking and whirring, is to acknowledge a kingdom thriving entirely on its own terms.
 I'm not here to borrow a view; I'm here to be witness.
-Field studies are how I absorb into my own human understanding, the feral energy of the moor.
-They're the visual record of my presence in a land still wearing its winter coat.
-This is where the ‘real’ begins.
-By looking this intently, I ensure that when I eventually turn to the canvas, I'm not painting a memory of a place, but the bone‑deep truth of having inhabited it.
+Field studies are how I absorb, into my own human understanding, the specific energy of a landscape.
+These textured marks on paper are a record of a land still wearing its winter coat over a rising surge of purple.
+I look this intently, so that when I eventually turn to the canvas, I'm not painting a memory of a place, but the vital truth of dwelling within it.

 My art practice – a brief summary